GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       If the "Try to make each cycle last 30 mS (with max alternating time capped to 15mS per note)" checkbox is ticked, the alternate length is automatically adjusted to meet this timing behavior.
 This checkbox is enabled by default.

-    - ### Create Music with AI — `Ctrl + Alt + A`
+    - ### Create Music with AI - `Ctrl + Alt + A`
       Harness the power of AI to generate musical ideas.
 Whether you're seeking inspiration, filling in gaps, or experimenting with new styles, this tool offers intelligent, context-aware suggestions to kickstart your creativity.

       ![image](https://github.com/user-attachments/assets/5668346d-e216-4d73-80aa-a3b532a24d02)

       This feature generates music based on a user-defined text prompt.
 The selected AI model interprets the prompt and produces a musical composition.
 The result is rendered internally and can be previewed or exported.
 If the AI model supports genre or instrumentation awareness, those elements may be reflected in the output.
-Prompt processing is powered by Google Gemini™.
+Prompt processing is powered by Google GeminiÂ™.
 No manual note input is required.

-    - ### Convert to GCode — `Ctrl + Shift + G`
+    - ### Convert to GCode - `Ctrl + Shift + G`

       Transform musical data into GCode for buzzers or motors of CNC machines or 3D printers.
-This bridges the gap between sound and motion, enabling physical representations of musical sequences—perfect for experimental art or educational tools.
+This bridges the gap between sound and motion, enabling physical representations of musical sequencesÂ—perfect for experimental art or educational tools.

       ![image](https://github.com/user-attachments/assets/544a1664-56ee-4b67-9cde-cdf5dfbda767)